-Renagel (sevelamer hydrochloride) is a polymeric amine that binds phosphate; it is available in generic form.
-Renagel is indicated for the control of serum phosphorus in patients with chronic kidney disease on dialysis.
-The safety and efficacy of Renagel in CKD patients who are not on dialysis have not been studied.
-Some side effects include but are not limited to severe stomach pain, constipation, fever, chills, body aches, or flu symptoms.
+Renagel (sevelamer hydrochloride) is a polymeric amine that binds phosphate indicated for the control of serum phosphorus in patients with chronic kidney disease on dialysis.
+Renagel is available in generic form.
+Side effects of Renagel include nausea, vomiting, stomach pain, loss of appetite, upset stomach, gas, bloating, diarrhea, mild constipation, tired feeling, itching, or joint pain.
+Serious side effects of Renagel include severe stomach pain, constipation, fever, chills, body aches, or flu symptoms.

 Renagel is available in 400 and 800mg tablets.
 The recommended starting dose of Renagel is 800 to 1600mg in patients with chronic kidney disease on dialysis.
 Renegel decreases ciprofloxacin by about 50% but had no effect on Lanoxin (digoxin), Coumadin (warfarin), Vasotec (enalapril), Lopressor, Toprol XL (metoprolol), and iron.
 The effect of Renagel on the absorption of vitamins and other nutrients has not been studied in pregnant women.
 The effect of Renagel on labor and delivery in humans are not known.
 The safety and effectiveness of Renagel in the pediatric population has not been established.